 Notes and limits

 This model is accurate up to roughly 11,000 m (the tropopause); above that the tool flags results as extrapolated.
 Real conditions vary with weather, temperature, and humidity, so a barometer may read differently on any given day.
-Effective oxygen is a useful way to picture physiological strain, but acclimatisation, ascent rate, and individual fitness matter just as much — treat figures as guidance, not a medical threshold.
+Acclimatisation, ascent rate, and individual fitness matter as much as the raw numbers — treat figures as guidance, not a medical threshold.